Vera Bate Lombardi: Early life

-Lombardi was born at 17 Ovington Square, Kensington, London, 11 August 1883, the daughter of Frank Wigsell Arkwright and his then wife Rosa Baring.
-She is said to have been raised by Margaret Evelyn Grosvenor, Marchioness of Cambridge.
-This association is said to have assured Lombardi a place in the highest strata of British society.
-She was, through her mother's second marriage, the step-daughter of Queen Mary's cousin George FitzGeorge.
+Lombardi was born at 17 Ovington Square, Kensington, London, 11 August 1883, the daughter of Capt.
+Frank Wigsell Arkwright and his then wife Rosa Baring.

 Marriages

 Lombardi's first marriage was to Frederick Blantford Bate in 1916.
 Bate was an American whom she had met while volunteering as a nurse in an American hospital in Paris.
 They had one daughter, Bridget born in 1917.
 Lombardi divorced Bate in 1929.
-She then married Italian Cavalry Officer, Alberto Lombardi, a member of the Italian Fascist Party and held in high esteem by Benito Mussolini.
+She then married Italian cavalry officer Alberto Lombardi, a member of the Italian Fascist Party and held in high esteem by Benito Mussolini.
 Lombardi joined her husband in Rome after 1929 and joined the Fascist Party.
 In Rome, Lombardi and her husband lived the grand life, residing in his villa on via Barnaba Oriani, situated in one of the most exclusive sections of Rome.

 Association with Coco Chanel

 Lombardi was a popular member of the British elite, who in her youth attracted the attention of a cadre of suitors.
 She was an enthusiast of the sporting life, an avid participant in the outdoor activities so favoured by the upper tier and titled members of society.
 The wealth and status enjoyed by this rarified group allowed them the means and leisure to engage in hunting and sailing and to lead lives dedicated to pleasure and self-gratification.

 Adapting the traditional clothing worn for the British sporting life to her modern vision of dress, Chanel found in Lombardi and her social set an inspirational template for design.
 Linking Lombardi's promotional value to business success, Chanel hired the thirty-seven-year-old Lombardi as public relation representative for the House of Chanel in 1920.
 It was said of Lombardi that "No one was more keenly appreciated by London high society...".
 The Chanel look worn by Lombardi was the visible daily attire, the casual yet chic style that became identified with the modern ease of the Chanel couture.
 The Lombardi/Chanel friendship was a close one, sustained over many years.
 Their formal business association, however, ended in 1930 when Lombardi left Chanel to work for couturier Edward Molyneux.

 Lombardi in addition afforded Chanel entree into – and social acceptance by – the highest levels of British aristocracy.
 It was in Monte Carlo in 1923 that Chanel was introduced by Lombardi to the vastly wealthy 2nd Duke of Westminster, Hugh Richard Arthur Grosvenor, known to his intimates as "Bendor".
 She also subsequently introduced Chanel to the Prince of Wales, Edward VIII.